 How To Fix Duplicate Content?

 Use 301 redirects when you create new pages so that the old pages aren’t accessible by search engines or users.
-Similarly, use rel=canonical tags for pages that have similar content so that the search engines know which content to be treated as original.
+Similarly, use rel=canonical tags for pages with similar content so that the search engines know which content to be treated as original.
 Don’t forget to use rel=noindex for pages that aren’t ready and try to minimize the level of boilerplate content that you have on your site.

 4. You Have Recently Updated Your Title Or Meta Tags